What types of jobs and employers are there in property?

 The job of surveyors

-The typical job title for a property professional is surveyor – in fact, they work to become chartered surveyors.
+The typical job title for a property professional is surveyor, sometimes known as a general practice surveyor.
+They work to become chartered surveyors.
 If they work for a private property employer, their role is to make the most money possible out of a piece of land or property on behalf of clients.
 Clients include the land or property’s owners; people or companies looking to rent or buy land or property; or wealthy individuals or investment management groups who want to invest in a property.

 Property surveyors are based in an office but spend a lot of their time out visiting sites.
 They might: